What is the Overlap Between Chemical Transporation Regulations – TDG/DOT, NFPA 704, GHS, WHMIS, and HazCom?

 February 28, 2022

-If you manage or write Safety Data Sheets for products you manufacture, you may have wondered about the overlap between certain regulations.
+If you manage or write Safety Data Sheets for products you manufacture, you may have wondered about the overlap between certain chemical transportation regulations.
 The link is in the classification.
 Let’s examine some commonalities between various regulations, including:

 - Transportation of Dangerous Goods (TDG), Canada